BestBuyAPIs/bby-query-builder/README.md

 npm test
 ```

-This script will start the Karma test runner to execute the unit tests.
+This script will start the [Karma][karma] test runner to execute the unit tests.
 Moreover, Karma will sit and
 watch the source and test files for changes and then re-run the tests whenever any of them change.
 This is the recommended strategy; if your unit tests are being run every time you save a file then
 you receive instant feedback on any changes that break the expected code functionality.